nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-ceph-config.rst

     Enable or disable client_oc (object cache).
 This defaults to false because Ganesha runs better with it disabled.

+client_oc_size(uint64, range 0 to UINT64_MAX, default 209715200)
+    Sets the size of object cache to the provided size.
+Default is 200Mi.

+client_oc_max_dirty(uint64, range 0 to UINT64_MAX, default 104857600)
+    Sets the maximum number of dirty bytes in object cache.
+Default is 100Mi.

 async(bool, default false)
     Enable ceph async operations (read and write).